-20% beds in private hospitals for COVID-19 Patients: Kejriwal
+20% beds in private hospitals for COVID-19 patients: Kejriwal

 "2,000 new beds will be available in private hospitals from today for those going for COVID-19 treatment," Kejriwal said while addressing a press conference.

 "We have issued a show-cause notice to a private hospital that denied treatment to a patient who tested positive for COVID19.
-It is the hospital's duty in such a case to provide an ambulance to the patient amd take them to a COVID hospital," he added.
+It is the hospital's duty in such a case to provide an ambulance to the patient and take them to a COVID hospital," he added.

 Coronavirus outbreak: India records biggest surge of COVID-19 cases for fourth day